saishshinde15/CrewAI/README.md

 ## 🛠️ Installation & Setup
 To run these projects, follow these general steps:

+### 🖥️ Local Setup
+To run these projects, follow these general steps:

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/saishshinde15/CrewAI.git